 I still think there’s an important place for a few grazing animals.
 On the other hand, industrial (also known as ‘cheap’) farming of animals is just unconscionable.
 Still deciding how this all fits together though…

 I’ve been educating myself more and more about the production of food, with the aim of making the invisible visible.
 I’ve never seen an abattoir, I’ve never seen a dairy cow artificially inseminated, and I’ve never seen an industrial chicken/pork/beef/lamb operation in the flesh.
 Yet.
 So I’ve been gathering info and reading, listening to and watching what others have revealed behind the scenes of food production.
 I’m in the process of researching global stats on food production – more to follow on that front.

 Bottom line: I want to talk FOOD and discuss, debate and learn all about it.
-So gimme a sign if you wanna join the conversation!!

 - Everyone has the right to their own ambitions

 - Nobody has the right to define anyone else’s level of ability

 - Everyone deserves dignity, respect and space to express themselves